 Gordon Setter Origin

-The Gordon Setter is a Scottish breed that is a descendent of black and tan setters that date back to the early 1600’s.
-What set the Gordon Setter apart from his earlier ancestors is that he was specifically developed by the fourth Duke of Gordon in the late 1700’s to become a more “refined” breed.
+The Gordon Setter is a Scottish breed that is a descendant of black and tan setters that date back to the early 1600s.
+What set the Gordon Setter apart from his earlier ancestors is that the fourth Duke of Gordon explicitly developed him in the late 1700s to 1700s a more “refined” “reed.
+C” rated from a strain known as the Gordo Castle Setters, the nobility regarded these dogs well for their athleticism, stamina, and responsiveness to commands, which is probably why they still exist today.

 Gordon Setters in America

-The Gordon Setter popularity was not only limited to Scottish dog enthusiasts because once these guys made it to American in the mid-1800’s they were quickly appreciated for their talents and good looks which is probably why the American Kennel Club (AKC) choose to “officially” recognize the breed so soon after their arrival.
+The Gordon Setter’s popularity was not only limited to Scottish dog enthusiasts because once these guys made it to America in the mid-1800s, they quickly appreciated for their talents and good looks, which is probably why the American Kennel Club (AKC) chose to “officially” recognize”the breed so soon after their arrival.
+Today, the Gordon Setter remains a favorite among bird hunters throughout the United States even though they may lack some of the speed and “pizzazz” of to” er more”common “retrievers.”

 Physical Characteristics